 And they moved right in.

-And built a wall at the entrance, thoroughly pissing me off.
+And built a wall at the entrance.
 I mulled around outside the Bolton Notch Inn for a while, wondering if someone would greet me and show me around the place.
 Oh, but I didn’t bring a cavewarming gift….
 How rude of me.

 No one came out (to greet me OR to shoo me), but I was pretty certain someone was behind the two thick tarps.
 I wasn’t really in the mood to confront who-knows-who in there, so I just left and returned to my car.
 I did pass an impressively built giant roasting spit, perhaps used by the cave dwellers to cook felled deer… Or humans.